lhbikos/ReCenterPsychStats/docs/10-MixedANOVA.md

 >We conducted a 2 X 3 mixed design ANOVA to evaluate students' evaluations of social responsive pedagogy as a function of centering stage (i.e., pre-centered and re-centered) across three doctoral statistics courses in professional psychology (i.e., ANOVA, multivariate, psychometrics; taught in that order).

 >Mixed design ANOVA has a numer of assumptions related to both the within-subjects and between-subjects elements.
 Data are expected to be normaly distributed at each level of the design.
 Relative to the thresholds identified by Kline [-@kline_data_2016] there was no evidence of skew (all values were at or below the absolute value of 1.909) and kurtosis (all values were below the absolute value of 3.680).
 The Shapiro-Wilk test applied to model residuals provided a formal test of normality.
-The test result was $W = 0.859, p < .001.$and indicated a violation of the the normality assumption.
+The test result was $W = 0.859, p < .001.$ and indicated a violation of the the normality assumption.
 Visual inspection of boxplots for each wave of the design, assisted by the rstatix::identify_outliers() function (which reports values above Q3 + 1.5xIQR or below Q1 - 1.5xIQR, where IQR is the interquartile range) indicated 9 outliers; none of these at the extreme level.
 All outliers were among the lowest student ratings of socially responsive pedagogy.
 We determined that it was important that the dataset retain these perspectives.

 > Regardin the homogeneity of variance assumption, Levene's test indicated a violation between the pre- and re- centering conditions in the multivariate class $(F[1, 64] = 4.787, p = 0.032)$.
 There was no indication of assumption violation for the ANOVA class $(F[1, 64] = 0.176, p = 0.676)$ nor the psychometrics class $(F[1, 64] = 0.320, p = 0.573)$.
 PLACEHOLDER FOR SPHERICITY ASSUMPTION.